TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/identity-server.md

 - `is.user-registration.password-requirements.min-uppercase`: Minimum number of uppercase letters
 - `is.user-registration.password-requirements.reject-common`: Reject common passwords
 - `is.user-registration.password-requirements.reject-user-id`: Reject passwords that contain user ID

+There is also an option to disable login with credentials.
+In that case, {{% tts %}} will only allow a login with configured external (OpenID Connect) providers.

+- `is.user-login.disable-credentials-login` {{< distributions "Cloud" "Enterprise" >}}: Disable login with credentials

 ## User Rights Options